 If you are using your phone for the meditation, put it on, let it buffer a bit, then put your phone on airplane mode so that EMFs do not impair you.

 (6) Stop eating after the sun goes down – best for falling and staying asleep.

 This practice will improve your digestion as well as your sleep.
 As the sun rises, our absorption also increases; as the sun starts to set, our ability to digest starts to lower.
 If we are digesting food, we cannot fully rest and reach those deep restorative levels of sleep.

 If you can begin your last meal around 6 pm and be in bed by around 9:30 (having turned your screens off by 8:30), you will set yourself up for incredible, restorative sleep.

-(7) Support Your Neurotransmitters
+(7) Support Your Nerves and Neurotransmitters

 Try out these methods and let us know in the comments about how it has impacted your sleep!
 If you have any additional tips on obtaining quality sleep, drop them in the comments below to support each other.

 I have worked for years to develop relationships with brands I trust.
 When using the links in this post, I may receive a small commission at no additional charge to you.
 These commissions allow me to provide free information such as this blog and keep my session prices as low as possible.
 Thank you in advance if you choose to support my small business in this way.

 Statements made on this website have not been evaluated by the U.S. Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information provided by this website or this company is not a substitute for individual medical advice